 DCCCA has been accredited by the Council on Accreditation (COA) since 2007.
-In 2019 DCCCA completed the reaccreditation process extending accreditation through June, 2023.
+DCCCA is accredited through June 2023 and is actively pursuing reaccreditation for another four years.
+The reaccreditation site visit was completed in February 2023.

 COA is an international, independent, nonprofit, human service accrediting organization.
 COA accreditation is an objective, independent, and reliable validation of an agency’s performance.
 The COA accreditation process involves a detailed review and analysis of an organization’s administration, management, and service delivery functions against international standards of best practice.
 The standards driving accreditation ensure that services are well-coordinated, culturally competent, evidence-based, outcomes-oriented, and provided by a skilled and supported workforce.
 COA accreditation demonstrates accountability in the management of resources, sets standardized best practice thresholds for service and administration, and increases organizational capacity and accountability by creating a framework for ongoing quality improvement.